21 Feb Using Donor Eggs

-Sometimes, the fertility journey after an infertility diagnosis brings you to places you didn’t expect – and considering a donor egg is one of these.
+Sometimes, the fertility journey after an infertility diagnosis brings you to places you didn’t expect – and considering using donor eggs is one of these.
 For certain couples, donor eggs make the difference between failed fertility treatments and/or heartbreaking miscarriages and a healthy, happy pregnancy and full-term delivery.

 Donor Eggs Can Increase Your Chances of Fertility Success